-- 11 The Hong Kong Science and Technology Parks Corporation (HKSTPC) was established on 7 May 2001 under the Hong Kong Science and Technology Parks Corporation Ordinance (Cap.
+11 The Hong Kong Science and Technology Parks Corporation (HKSTPC) was established on 7 May 2001 under the Hong Kong Science and Technology Parks Corporation Ordinance (Cap.
 565) through the merger of the Hong Kong Industrial Estates Corporation, the Hong Kong Industrial Technology Centre Corporation and the Provisional Hong Kong Science Park Company Limited.
 Upon the establishment of the HKSTPC, all rights, obligations, assets and liabilities of the aforesaid merging entities were vested in the HKSTPC in accordance with section 37 of the Ordinance and the entities dissolved.
-The authorised capital of the HKSTPC was \$1,863,397,594, which is equal to the value of the net assets in respect of all assets and liabilities vested in the HKSTPC on the same day. - 12 On July 2001, the Finance Committee approved a commitment to inject \$2,435,000,000 as equity and to provide \$1,043,000,000 as a loan to the HKSTPC to enable it to proceed with the construction of the Science Park Phase 2.
+The authorised capital of the HKSTPC was \$1,836,397,594, which is equal to the value of the net assets in respect of all assets and liabilities vested in the HKSTPC on the same day.

+12 On 6 July 2001, the Finance Committee approved a commitment to inject \$2,435,000,000 as equity and to provide \$1,043,000,000 as a loan to the HKSTPC to enable it to proceed with the construction of the Science Park Phase 2.
 On 14 January 2005, the Financial Secretary ordered an increase in the authorised capital of the Corporation from \$1,836,397,594 to \$4,271,397,594 in order to accommodate the equity injection, which is to be made by phases to meet the expenditure on construction work.
-The first injection of \$370,403,000 was made in 2004-05 and \$940,300,000 is expected to be required in 2005-06.
-The loan will be drawn as required after the equity has been fully injected.
+The approved equity injection had been completed in 2006-07.
+It is estimated that the HKSTPC will draw down the loan starting from 2007-08.